-Restrict Site Access by Country (Geoblock)
+Restrict Site Access by Country

 Sometimes it may be useful or required to restrict or redirect a visitor's access to a site based on what country the visitor is located in.
-Seravo has a feature integrated to do these restrictions, and here's how to configure it.
+Using the Seravo-specific HTTP header X-Seravo-Geo-Country-Code you can achieve more specific restrictions.

-Forward Visitors to Another Site Based on Country Code With PHP
+Forward Visitors to Another Site With PHP

 Useful e.g. if you have a multilingual site and you want to forward visitors directly to the correct language version.